janithwanni/kultarr/README.md

   n_epochs = 50,
   verbose = FALSE
 )
-#> Warning: UNRELIABLE VALUE: Future ('<none>') unexpectedly generated random
-#> numbers without specifying argument 'seed'.
-There is a risk that those random
-#> numbers are not statistically sound and the overall results might be invalid.
-#> To fix this, specify 'seed=TRUE'.
-This ensures that proper, parallel-safe
-#> random numbers are produced via the L'Ecuyer-CMRG method.
-To disable this
-#> check, use 'seed=NULL', or set option 'future.rng.onMisuse' to "ignore".
 ```

 The `final_bounds` variable is a list containing both the history of the